nicolasb827/go-simple-smtp-rewritter/README.md

 It also change "+" addressing by removing "+" part into X-Enveloppe-To.

 This tool was created for mail archive processing, not for production.

+go-simple-smtp-rewritter by Nicolas B. is marked with CC0 1.0